oils-for-unix/oils/doc/variables.md

 ## Procs Don't Use "Dynamic Scope"

 Procs are designed to be encapsulated and composable like processes.
-But Bourne shell functions use a rule called [dynamic scope]($xref:dynamic-scope) for variable name lookup that breaks encapsulation.
+But the [dynamic scope]($xref:dynamic-scope) rule that Bourne shell functions use breaks encapsulation.

 Dynamic scope means that a function can **read and mutate** the locals of its caller, its caller's caller, and so forth.
 Example: